Before the Storm – Hurricane Maria and our survival

 The Semi-Finale, Conclusion

 As the cottage is currently being used as a continued shelter, it is no longer available for tourist rentals.
 We really don’t mind and care once she has a roof over her head when the residence is watered down, likely a sad reminder of her days when she returned to her country.
 We will help her make it through again.
 We will help her rebuild with time but this would take backstage to helping her and the people around her.
 We are far more worried about her personal health as she is 75 and for the coming years, not just for survival for all, but for the survival for our region.
-She will not be alone for much longer again even as she is stubborn and wants to stay.
-Either way it turns out, she will not be alone.

 As an aside, we always knew that this was coming.
 Whether it is part of our heritage as indigenous and First Peoples from whom we are directly descended or not, we have seen the signs that many fail to see and acknowledge.
 This is the saddest part of what Hurricane Maria has shown to the people of Dominica and the world.
 If the world is truly looking on to what has gone on in Texas, Mississippi, Miami, India and several other places across the world during this eventful year of 2017.